jsheen/pompMadaVax/README.md

 Accompanies Sheen, Nguyen, Ravelomanantso, Randriamady, Andriamananjara-Cunderlik, Metcalf Golden (2025) Characterizing Newcastle disease virus transmission dynamics and the impact of vaccination in village settings.

 ## Make two additional directories for .RData output and plot files:
-- "vaxMada-data/objects/data_obj/" output all .RData files
+- "vaxMada-data/objects/data_obj/" output all .RData files (can download directly from Dryad at: https://doi.org/10.5061/dryad.kd51c5bjc)
 - "vaxMada-data/plots/" output all .png files

 ## Files to conduct analyses, save and load .RData objects for analysis, as well as to plot results